fortuinlab/pacbb/core/main_description.md

 ```
 Training the prior on $\mathcal{S}_{\text{prior}}$ is what we refer to as "Prior Selection".
 This data-driven selection ensures the prior distribution is tuned to some portion of the data while still preserving a separate $\mathcal{S}_{\text{bound}}$ for unbiased bound computation.

+### Building the Probabilistic Model
+Following [Blundell et al., 2015](https://arxiv.org/abs/1505.05424), each parameter of a PyTorch layer can be represented as a Gaussian with diagonal covariance:

+$$
+w_i \sim \mathcal{N}(\mu_i, \sigma_i^2).
+$$

+One can then reparametrize or sample from these Gaussians at each forward pass, using techniques such as the local reparametrization trick, Flipout, etc. The code below shows how we convert a deterministic model into a `ProbNN`:

 ---